ColinWu0403/ColinWu0403/README.md

 <h1>💫 About Me:</h1>
 <p>🎓 Hello!
 I'm currently a Junior at Purdue University majoring in Computer Science.</p>
-<p>💡My journey in Computer Science started with creating games with Scratch and building small projects with Raspberry PI.
-I also did FIRST Robotics and Arduino during high school.</p>
-<p>🖥️ I have expertise in programming with Java, C, C++, C#, Python, JavaScript, and PHP.
-For front-end, I have experience creating applications with React and React Native and designing websites with HTML, CSS, JavaScript, and TypeScript.
-For back-end, I've created projects in Django, Rust, and .NET.
-I am also familiar with databases with MySQL and CI/CD with Docker.</p>
+<p>🖥️ I can program with Java, C, C++, C#, Python, JavaScript, and PHP.
+For front-end, I have experience creating applications with React, Vue, and React Native and using HTML, CSS, JavaScript, and TypeScript.
+For back-end, I've created projects using Django, Rust, and ASP.NET.
+I am also familiar with databases with MySQL and PostgreSQL.</p>
-<p>🤖 Software Engineering, Computer Engineering, Artificial Intelligence, and Data Science are areas that interest me.
-However, I'm open to exploring the latest trends and seeking to deepen my knowledge!</p>
+<p>🤖 Software Engineering, Computer Engineering, Artificial Intelligence, and Data Science/Machine Learning are areas that interest me.
+However, I'm always open to exploring the latest trends and seeking to deepen my knowledge!</p>

 <h2>🌐 Socials:</h2>
 <a href="https://linkedin.com/in/colinwu0403">